 For rope only: I ask $30/hour; I do require pre-shoot negotiation and practice time (as needed), but I do not charge for that time

-For photography or photography and rope: My pricing options are listed below (and are higher to take into consideration the time I spend editing and preparing the final images).
+For photography or photography and rope: My pricing options are listed below.

 Also, if I will be doing the tying for our work together, I will ask everyone being tied to sign a waiver, and I strongly recommend all parties discuss and align goals beforehand.